MTCWestAppDev/hack-integration-v2/1-serverless-apis/readme.md

         ```JSON
         {
-            "programId": "d9fcabea-7f10-4fb1-81dd-47c5f467a05b"
+            "message": "test message"
         }
         ```

-3. Add an action to the Logic App action to call the Azure Function, passing the example payload to the `programId` parameter.
-The response should include the program Id, program name, and program description.
+## Challenge 3

-# Reference
+1. Add an action to the Logic App action to call the Azure Function, passing the example payload to the `message` parameter.
+The response should include the message.

-## Azure Functions
+## Azure Functions Reference

 * [Introduction to Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview)